Quantco/datajudge/docs/getting-started.md

 #rows_table_2 > (1 + date_growth) * #rows_table_1
 ```

-In the latter case a date column must be passed during the instantiation of the `BetweenRequirement`.
+In the latter case a date column must be passed during the instantiation of the [`BetweenRequirement`][datajudge.requirements.BetweenRequirement].
 Moreover, the `date_range_*` must be passed
 in the respective `add_*_constraint` method.
 When using date ranges as an indicator of change, the `constant_max_*` argument can safely be ignored.
 Additionally,
 an additional buffer to the date growth can be added with help of the `date_range_gain_deviation` parameter: